astronomer/astro-docs/enterprise/v0.23/05_customize-airflow/04_airflow-alerts.md

    To prevent unauthorized users in your Workspace from seeing sensitive information, we recommend selecting the **Secret?** checkbox for your email and password profile variables.

-   Lastly, click **Deploy Changes** to push your configuration to your Airflow Deployment.

     > **Note:** For more information on how to configure Environment Variables both locally and on Astronomer, refer to our ["Environment Variables" doc](https://www.astronomer.io/docs/enterprise/v0.23/deploy/environment-variables/).

+6. Click **Deploy Changes** to push your configuration to your Airflow Deployment.

 ## Limit Alerts to the Airflow DAG Level